-5.1.7 Programming with the Lighting Scenes Agent
+4.1.10 Programming with the Lighting Scenes Agent

-Use the Control4[®] Composer HE Agents and Programming views to set up a Lighting Scene agent.
-Lighting Scenes let you set up lights in your home to pre-determined settings and ramp rates.
+Use the Control4 Composer HE Agents and Programming views to set up a Lighting Scene agent.
+Lighting scenes let you set up lights in your home to pre-determined settings and ramp rates.
+See also "Programming Using the Advanced Lighting Agent" in this document to set up more advanced features for lighting.